priya1599/Meesho-WebApp/README.md

 ## Features:

-1]  Frontend Interface Development: A visually appealing frontend interface inspired by Meesho, incorporating modern design principles and elements.
+1] **Frontend Interface Development**: A visually appealing frontend interface inspired by Meesho, incorporating modern design principles and elements./
-2] User Authentication and Cart Management: Features for user login, signup, and cart management, ensuring smooth interaction and data handling.
+2] **User Authentication and Cart Management**: Features for user login, signup, and cart management, ensuring smooth interaction and data handling./
-3] Browse Products Without Login/Signup: Users can browse products without needing login/signup.
-4] Data Management with Redux Toolkit: Efficient state management and data flow using Redux Toolkit.
-5] Authentication Methods: Utilizes Firebase authentication for secure and reliable user authentication.
-6] Search Functionality: Allows users to search for products easily.
-7] Documentation and Deployment: Clear instructions for deploying and accessing the application.
+3] **Browse Products Without Login/Signup**: Users can browse products without needing login/signup./ 4] **Data Management with Redux Toolkit**: Efficient state management and data flow using Redux Toolkit./ 5] **Authentication Methods**: Utilizes Firebase authentication for secure and reliable user authentication./ 6] **Search Functionality**: Allows users to search for products easily./ 7] **Documentation and Deployment**: Clear instructions for deploying and accessing the application.

 ## How to Run: